psNSXT/psNSXT/Tests/README.md

 Invoke-Pester *
 ```

-It is possible to custom some settings when launch test (like vlan id use for vlan test or port used), you need to uncommented following line on credentials.ps1
+It is possible to custom some settings when launch test (like Transport Zones Name use for Transport Zone test or segment used), you need to uncommented following line on credentials.ps1

 ```powershell
 $pester_tz = My_psNSXT_tz